conda/conda-build/docs/source/user-guide/environment-variables.rst

      - Set to 1 if the ``--dirty`` flag is passed to the ``conda-build`` command.
 May be used to  skip parts of a build script conditionally for faster iteration time when developing recipes.
-For example, downloads, extraction and other things that need not be repeated.
+For example, downloads, extraction, and other things that need not be repeated.
    * - HTTP_PROXY
      - Inherited from your shell environment.